OUDON/pentago-ai-battle-server/README.md

 #### Optional Arguments

 - `-t`, `--time`: Maximum time to compute (ms)
-- `--log` : Logging a battle to the FILE.
+- `--log FILE` : Logging a battle to the FILE.
 If this option is omitted, logging to STDOUT.

 #### Example